New Hall Manor

 The buildings served briefly as a school from 1885; Lt.
 Col. Wilkinson restored the Hall to residential use in 1903.
 In 1923 it was acquired by Alfred Owen of Rubery Owen and remained the Owen family home until the 1970s.
 It was converted to a hotel in 1988 by Ian Hannah and Ken Arkley, of Thistle Hotels.
 It is now owned and operated by Hand Picked Hotels.

-The house gives its name to Sutton New Hall ward, New Hall Valley and the New Hall Valley Country Park therein, and also the New Hall Estate and New Hall Manor Estate, which was constructed on New Hall Farm, both residential developments.
+The house gives its name to Sutton New Hall ward, New Hall Valley and the New Hall Valley Country Park situated inside it, along with the New Hall Estate and New Hall Manor Estate, both of which were are residential developments constructed on New Hall Farm.

 Plants Brook used to drive New Hall Mill before being channelled away from the mill.

 The building is Grade I listed, with other Grade II structures.

 Bon Jovi's music video for "I'll Sleep When I'm Dead" was filmed at New Hall Manor in 1993.